-Note that Interns on the Child Clinical Track all obtain experience working with trauma regardless of whether they are on the Youth Trauma Specialization Elective.
-Interns that choose the Youth Trauma Specialization Elective will have a higher number of trauma cases.
+Note that Interns on the Child Clinical Track all obtain experience working with trauma regardless of whether they are on the Traumatic Stress Specialization elective.
+Interns that choose the Traumatic Stress Specialization elective will have a higher number of trauma cases and a choice of participating in various trauma-informed care opportunities.

-Sandoval Regional Medical Center (Supervisor: Christopher Morris, Ph.D.)
+Behavioral Health in Primary Care at Sandoval Regional Medical Center (Supervisor: Christopher Morris, Ph.D.; Jaye Turrietta, Ph.D.)